 Through Take A Stand, Kick It Out – football’s equality and inclusion organisation – want to create a culture where individuals take personal responsibility for being part of the change.

-That includes fans, players, managers, CEOs, stewards, governing bodies, shop assistants and social media organisations – everyone on and off the pitch.
+That includes fans, players, managers, CEOs, stewards, governing bodies and social media organisations – everyone on and off the pitch.

 Most football fans will have witnessed some form of discrimination in football – on the terraces, in dressing rooms or on social media – but more needs to be done to move from awareness to action.